andrewyur/better-sync/README.md

 Simple & easy self-hosted obsidian sync.
 Everything necessary for a 1-person multi-device setup, and nothing more.

-Uses a last-write-wins synchronization model, based on file modified timestamps.
+Uses a last-write-wins synchronization model, based on file modification timestamps.

 ## Easy to deploy
 - No need for docker: self-contained binaries for every platform